cmcghan/vagrant-rss/README.md

 where **ROSVERSION** is the ROS distro to reinstall (either **indigo** or **jade**), and **-f** will force-reinstall the installed-from-source libraries.

-The latter is most useful when the installation files have been updated in the github repository; one can simply `git pull` an updated version of the installation scripts and rerun them to install the new dependencies.
+The latter is most useful when the installation scripts in the github repository have been updated -- one can simply `git pull` an updated version of the installation scripts and then rerun them to install the new library dependencies.

 License